GraphStreamingProject/ZeppelinExperiments/comparison_systems/terrace/README.md

 # Terrace
-## Building Terrace
+## Terrace setup
 ### System Requirements
 Operating System: Ubuntu18.04, Ubuntu20.04
+For Ubuntu22.04 you will likely have to build `OpenCilk v1.0` from source.
 ### Dependencies
 #### Packages
 `sudo apt install libssl-dev libz3-dev`